oliviathet/deposit-address/demo/cmd/verify/README.md

 # Demo

-This demo shows how to derive a deposit addresses from an address' deposit metadata and the base deposit public key.
+This demo shows how to derive then verify deposit addresses from an address' deposit metadata and the base deposit public key.

 ## Derive the deposit address